 What is a black widow?

-Black widow spiders, also known by the latin name latrodectuspp, are eight legged arthropods characterized by their shiny black color and the distinct red hourglass marking found on the underside of their abdomens.
+Black widow spiders, also known by the latin name Latrodectus spp, are eight legged arthropods.
+They’re characterized by their shiny black color and the distinct red hourglass marking found on their bellies.
 Black widow spiders’ vary in size between the genders, with males measuring between 3 and 10 mm and females tending toward larger sizes up to 13 mm in length.

-There are a few other defining characteristics of the black widow spider.
+There are a few other black widow identification characteristics.
 They tend to be shy in nature and only socialize for the purpose of mating, which makes them particularly susceptible to being startled.
 They spin large webs with suspended cocoons during the night, as they are nocturnal, and if you see one it’s more likely than not going to be hanging upside down and showing off that tell-tale red hourglass shaped warning sign.

 Are black widows dangerous?